Colloidal Silver and “NanoSilver”: What’s the Difference?

 If they had first taken those pure silver nanoparticles and placed them into a natural environment like a stream bed or a tide pool, or even a sewage system, where the tiny silver particles would have agglomerated with other substances and would thereby have completely lost their nanoscale properties, the results of the experiments the environmentalists are touting would have been quite different.

 In short, there would have been no harm to the little zebrafish whatsoever, because the silver would have been bonded to other substances.

 Tons of Silver in the Lakes, Streams and Oceans, Yet They Team With Life

-This is why, for example, fresh water streams containing millions or even billions of miniscule grains of silver from silver mining run-off, or even from natural silver deposits in the stream beds, are still literally teaming with life.
+This is why, for example, freshwater streams containing millions or even billions of minuscule grains of silver from silver mining run-off, or even from natural silver deposits in the stream beds, are still literally teeming with life.
 One of my favorite fishing streams still has numerous old silver mining “tailings” being worked by local freelance miners, running directly into it.
 Yet in spite of the relatively high silver content of the water, life abounds there!

 Likewise, you also have to ask yourself why the world’s oceans are literally teaming with life, from billons of microscopic creatures including bacteria, viruses and single-celled protozoa all the way up the food chain to shrimp, sardines, larger fish, and mammals such as porpoises and whales, in spite of the fact that there are an estimated more than two million tons of trace mineral silver in the oceans.

 Again, this is “trace” mineral silver, meaning very tiny particles of mineral silver, not large nuggets of silver.
 But this vast amount of trace mineral silver in the oceans of the world causes no harm whatsoever to the life teaming in those oceans.
 Indeed, it is part of the natural mineral support system of the ocean.